andrewdavidmackenzie/flow/docs/developing/building.md

 Currently, two binaries are built: `flowc` the flow compiler two flow runners `flowrcli` and `flowrgui`.

-See the [Project Components and Structure section](../introduction/structure.md) of the Guide for more details.
+See the [Project Components and Structure section](../introduction/structure.md) of the book for more details.

 ## Contributing
 I organize all issues in a [Github Project](https://github.com/andrewdavidmackenzie/flow/projects/2)